 The bulk of the snowfall happens in December, January, and February, though it often carries into March and sometimes even April.
 You’ll want to keep an eye on the weather before visiting, as getting stuck in Yosemite during a snowstorm can be a logistical challenge.

-The main roads in Yosemite Valley stay open throughout the winter, so you’ll still be able to visit some of the major sites such as Half Dome, El Capitan, and Yosemite Falls.
+The main roads in Yosemite Valley stay open throughout the winter, so you’ll still be able to visit some of the major sites and get views of Half Dome, El Capitan, and Upper Yosemite Falls.

 As with any snowy environment, be prepared for icy conditions.
 This can be especially relevant in the morning when any snowmelt from the day before may have frozen into black ice across the roads.